How It Works

 These policies are set out in detail in the full report.

 Cheshire East Council will then re-consult, before the plan is subjected to an examination by an independent examiner.
-Due to the Coronavirus pandemic, this consultation will not take place until libraries and public facilities are re-opened, allowing the opportunity to view a hard copy of the Plan.

 Once any further amendments have been made, the plan will be subject to a local Referendum and if there is a majority 'Yes' vote, it will be "Made" by Cheshire East Council and used to determine planning applications in Alderley Edge until 2030.